ousatov-ua/current-dotfiles/README.md

 Use from ./other/fonts/

-Ubuntu mono is the best for now
+Inconsolata is the best for now

 `brew tap homebrew/cask-fonts`